December 23, 2020 /

 Suppose you request the Nulla Osta in your country of origin.
 In that case, it must be translated and legalized in an Italian Embassy or Consulate unless your country of provenance has signed a specific convention that exempts the Nulla Osta for the legalization and/or translation.

-For example, there are some exceptions for legalization if your country signed a Convention such as Munich Convention, Hague Convention, or London Convention.
+For example, there are some legal exceptions if your country signs a Convention such as Munich Convention, Hague Convention, or Vienna Convention.

-The states that have signed the Munich Convention for the release of marital capacity are Austria, Germany, Greece, Luxembourg, Moldova, Holland, Portugal, Spain, Switzerland, Turkey.
+The states that have signed the Munich Convention to release marital capacity are Austria, Germany, Greece, Luxembourg, Moldova, Holland, Portugal, Spain, Switzerland, Turkey.

 It consents to obtain a Nulla Osta that doesn’t need to be legalized in Italy.
 Therefore, those who come from a country adhering to this Convention do not need to go to the Consular Representation and request legalization, but can go to the competent internal Authority designated by each State – and indicated for each country in the act of accession to the Convention itself (usually the Ministry of Foreign Affairs) – to obtain the affixing of the apostille on the document.
 This document is automatically recognized in Italy.
 The updated list of countries that have ratified the Hague Convention (Aja Convention) and one of the competent authorities that can affix the apostille for each State is available on the website of the Aja Conference http://www.hcch.net/.